MuhammadTalhaSarwar/khaleeftest/README.md

 <h3>Recommenation for hosting solution at large sale</h3>

 1)If monolith Architecture is followed then ensure to scale the app vertically according to the cores of machine to improve performance,availablity & better resource utilization.use load balancer like nginx to balance the load b/w multiple instances.
+1.a)Use a caching mechanism to improve the performance of the app like redis.

 2)If microservices Architecture is followed then ensure to scale the app horizontally using docker and use load balancer like nginx to load balance b/w multiple instances of that specifc microservice.
 2.a) Use Messagebroker or messaging Queue System like rabbitMQ,redis Streams,NATS or kakfa to communicate with other services.This ensures asynchronous processing
+2.b)Use a caching mechanism to improve the performance of the app like redis.

 .